Shanibudi/ECMP-Performance-on-Fat-Tree-Networks/README.md

 performance is dictated by the routing mechanism.
 ECMP relies on static hashing to distribute flows across equal-cost paths, without considering real-time link utilization.

-The goal of this project is to demonstrate empirically that **static hashing is not perfect**.
+The goal of this project is to demonstrate empirically that static hashing is not perfect.
 Even in a non-blocking Fat-Tree topology, ECMP alone can cause severe congestion and blocking when traffic entropy is low.